synoa/synoa.github.io/documentation/git/workflow.md

 ### Share the branch on GitHub

-For now the branch you created is only in your local repository, so if you want to share it with others you have to push it to the remote repository:
+For now the branch you created is only avialable in your local repository, so if you want to share it with others you have to push it to the remote repository:

 ```
 git push origin feat/<reference>/<featureName>
 ```

+## Feature is ready for testing